Bearer/bearer/README.md

 ```

-Curio is a static code analysis tool (SAST) dedicated to data security.
-It scans your source code to discover sensitive data flows (PHI, PII, PD as well as Data stores, internal and external APIs) and data security risks (leaks, missing encryption, third-party sharing, etc).
-You can use Curio as a CLI or add it to your CI/CD pipeline.

 Curio helps developers and security teams to:

 - Protect their application from leaking sensitive data (*loggers, cookies, third-parties, etc*.)